 Neil is the CEO of Maitland/AMO, one of the UK’s leading strategic communications and PR firms, headquartered at King’s Cross, London.
 He is also a journalist and has held reporting and editing roles at The Sunday Telegraph and The Times.
 His career highlights include interviewing Bill Gates and being named Business Journalist of the Year for two years in succession.
 Outside work he is a passionate collector of Dickens memorabilia and has run marathons on five continents.
 His favourite Dickens character is Mr Venus, the lovestruck taxidermist from Our Mutual Friend.
 Neil joined the Board of the Charles Dickens Museum in March 2020.

-Liz Bowers has 20 years’ experience working in museums in senior management roles and as a publishing and licensing consultant.
-Currently at ARTiSTORY, working with museum partners across the world to transform artwork into licensing assets, she has also worked with the V&A, Royal Museums Greenwich, Imperial War Museums, RIBA, and Naomi Korn Copyright Consultancy.
-She joined the Board of the Charles Dickens Museum in March 2020.
-Liz lives in London and enjoys visiting museums and parks, playing tennis and reading with her two boys.
+Liz Bowers has worked in the cultural sector for over 20 years, both as a consultant and in senior leadership roles at Imperial War Museums and Royal Museums Greenwich, where she led commercial, visitor services and marketing teams.
+Currently at museum consultancy Cultural Innovations, Liz has also worked with the V&A, the Ashmolean, National Galleries of Scotland and the Royal Society for British Architects.
+Liz joined the Board of the Charles Dickens Museum in March 2020.
 One of her favourite Dickens characters is the colourful Jack Dawkins, aka the Artful Dodger, who has learned to survive on his wits and whose confident swagger, adult mannerisms and audacious court appearance bring this compelling character to life.

 Daisy Christodoulou is the Director of Education at No More Marking, a provider of online comparative judgement.
 She works closely with schools on developing new approaches to assessment.
 Before that, she taught English in two London secondary schools, and was Head of Assessment at Ark Schools.
 She is the author of Seven Myths about Education and Making Good Progress?
 The future of Assessment for Learning.
 Daisy joined the Board of the Charles Dickens Museum in February 2018.
 Daisy’s favourite Dickens character is Sam Weller.
 He is funny, loyal and down-to-earth - and he made The Pickwick Papers a great success!